mobileka/glean/README.md

 # WARNING

-`glean` does not ask for confirmations and it does not put anything into your "Trash".
+`glean` does not ask for confirmation and it does not put anything into the "Trash".
-If you made a mistake and it removed pictures of your 1 yo old daughter, please don't be upset with me.
+If you made a mistake and it removed pictures of your 1 yo daughter, I'm really sorry but also don't be upset with me 🙈

 ## License